pileatus/pileatus.github.io/content/summer solstice.md

 on this day, the daylight is longest. i typically celebrate by going bike #camping.

-in 2022, i will be celebrating my [commitment to my partner](commitment%20ceremony.md).
+in 2022, i celebrated with a [commitment to my partner](commitment%20ceremony.md).

 in [obod](obod.md), this day is called alban hefin.